-Statelessness a hurdle for some rescued Thai boys
+Statelessness a hurdle for some boys rescued from Thai cave

 "Those three play well, they are determined when they practice," he said.
 "Now I have heard of the good news that they will be considered to have Thai nationality.
 Those kids are stateless, but when they leave (the hospital) and recover, I could take them through the process of documents and through the official government process."

-Associated Press videojournalists Jason Corben in Mae Sai and Tassanee Vejpongsa in Bangkok contributed to this report.
+Associated Press journalists Jason Corben in Mae Sai and Tassanee Vejpongsa in Bangkok contributed to this report.